lcorr8/wtm-js-crashcourse-project-A/lecture/week-05/review-tasks.md

 14. for submitting applications in `app.post('/application/:applicationId/submit'`, I see that you’re finding the job via its _id, this should be unnecessary if you autopopulate the job field in applications.
     - :white_check_mark: also, `ApplicationService.submitApplication` should return the updated application, so that you don’t need line 97 where you find the same application again.

-15. the following is a raw query: `await ApplicationService.updateOne(id, { status })` — routes shouldn’t use raw queries, encapsulate this functionality in the service or the model itself. you could use something like `ApplicationService.setApplicationStatus(application, status)` or  `application.setStatus(statusName)`
+15. :white_check_mark: the following is a raw query: `await ApplicationService.updateOne(id, { status })` — routes shouldn’t use raw queries, encapsulate this functionality in the service or the model itself. you could use something like `ApplicationService.setApplicationStatus(application, status)` or  `application.setStatus(statusName)`

 16. :white_check_mark: instead of using `InterviewService.addToApplication` you could prefer `ApplicationService.addInterview` or better yet application.addInterview